 - Practice social distancing recommendations according to the CDC

 Additionally, anyone who lives with or comes into contact with a transplant patient, should also take extra precautions.
 This includes limiting the amount of time spent in public and minimizing the number of people they encounter.
-This is necessary to help reduce the likelihood of exposing the transplant patient to the novel coronavirus.
+This is necessary to help reduce the likelihood of exposing the transplant patient to COVID-19.

 If a family member living with someone with a transplant is diagnosed with COVID-19 it is best that they: